 When selecting the right mattress for your little one, you are likely to be choosing from the following options:

-Standard spring mattresses are made of open coil springs surrounded by foam or other materials.
+- Spring: Standard spring mattresses are made of open coil springs surrounded by foam or other materials.
+A sprung mattress is more durable and supportive than foam, but are usually more expensive

-In a pocket spring mattress, each spring is individually wrapped in a cloth pocket.
+- Pocket spring: In a pocket spring mattress, each spring is individually wrapped in a cloth pocket.
 This means each coil can move independently, giving excellent support and comfort.
+This does come at a price, though.

-There are now a number of mattresses filled with natural eco-friendly materials such as wool, coconut coir, natural latex, bamboo and eco fibre.
+- Natural materials/fibre: There are now several mattress brands filled with natural eco-friendly materials such as wool, coconut coir, natural latex, bamboo and eco fibre.
+These chemical free, tend to be very firm, and are sustainable.
+However, they are expensive.

-How do I know a baby mattress is safe?
+How do I know if a baby mattress is safe?

-Baby mattresses on sale in the UK should meet two different British Standards for safety:
+Baby mattresses on sale in the UK should meet two different British Standards for safety.
+Look out for these numbers (you should be able to find them on the mattress label or on its packaging or on accompanying leaflets/instructions):

 - BS 1877-10:2011 + A1:2012 – covering the materials, construction and dimensions